 Hierarchical multi-label classification methods have been successfully implemented in a variety of domains, including text processing~\cite{aly_Hierarchical_2019}, visual recognition~\cite{bi_Mandatory_2014}, and genomic analysis~\cite{bi_BayesOptimal_2015}.
 A common technique~\cite{chen_Deep_2019} for exploiting such a hierarchy is to train a classifier on conditional data while ignoring all samples with negative parent-level labels and then reintroducing these samples to fine-tune the network across the entire dataset~\cite{chen_Deep_2019}.
 These approaches help the classifier focus on the relevant data during initial training, thus improving the prediction accuracy.
 However, these techniques are computationally expensive, as they require training a classifier on conditional data and then fine-tuning it on a full dataset.
 This makes them difficult to apply to real-world problems, where the amount of data is often very large.
 Another common strategy is a cascading architecture where different classifiers are trained at each level of the hierarchy.
 Although these techniques enable more granular data analysis (each classifier can focus on a specific level of the hierarchy), they require a substantial amount of computational resources.
 Other existing deep learning-based approaches often use complex combinations of CNNs and recurrent neural networks (RNNs)~\cite{guo_CNNRNN_2018,kowsari_HDLTex_2017}.

-We propose a method that takes advantage of hierarchical relationships between labels without imposing computational requirements.
-Our proposed method is adaptable to the available computational capacity.
-If sufficient computational resources are available, it can be used as a standalone loss function during the optimization process, or it can be applied to test samples without the need to fine-tune the pre-trained ML model.
+We propose two methods that takes advantage of hierarchical relationships between labels.
+Our proposed method is adaptable to the available computational capacity as well as ground truth availability (as mentioned in the Section~\ref{sec:taxonomy.introduction}).
+If sufficient computational resources are available, the proposed hierarchical framework can be applied to the loss function of the network (e.g., classification or segmentation network).
+Alternatively, if we lack enough computational resources to optimize the network from scratch, a second technique is proposed where the hierarchical framework is applied to the logit values of the existing pre-trained network.

 \section{Methods}\label{sec:methods}